-Table 6 lists all SolarCapture command line options..
+Table 4 lists all SolarCapture command line options..

-Table 6: Command Line Options
+Table 4: Command Line Options

-Option Description streams ; separated list of streams to capture. join_mcasts ; separated list of multicast groups to join.
+Option Description streams ; separated list of streams to capture. solar_capture help streams join_mcasts ; separated list of multicast groups to join.
 Note that if all traffic is captured, then IGMP traffic will be captured, and so group membership will lapse.
-To prevent this, set the ptp option to 1. join_streams ; separated list of streams to join and capture.
-Setting this option is identical to setting the streams and join_mcasts options. capture_cores List of cores to capture on.
-The number of capture cores cannot exceed the number of RSS queues configured by the net driver module option rss_cpus • The number of cores must be a power of 2 value. writeout_core The core to use for capture file write-out. format Packet capture file format.
+To prevent this, set the ptp option to 1. solar_capture help join_mcasts join_streams ; separated list of streams to join and capture.
+Setting this option is identical to setting the streams and join_mcasts options. solar_capture help join_streams capture_cores List of cores to capture on.
+The number of capture cores cannot exceed the number of RSS queues configured by the net driver module option rss_cpus • The number of cores must be a power of 2 value. solar_capture help capture_cores writeout_core The core to use for capture file write-out. solar_capture help writeout_core